-- 1. The Grand Champion and Reserve Grand Champion Chicken and Turkey Meat birds have gone through the Junior Livestock Sale for many years.
+- The Grand Champion and Reserve Grand Champion Chicken and Turkey Meat birds have gone through the Junior Livestock Sale for many years.
 The Livestock Sale Committee has granted 6 more spaces, for a total of 10 spaces, for youth that have market ready poultry to participate in the sale this year.
 These 10 spaces are reserved for youth that have no other animals going through the Livestock Sale. - 2.
 In the event there are more than 10 youth in this category, the Poultry Superintendent will choose which birds will be eligible by drawing random classes and with placement order.
-First, we will ask exhibitors who intend to sell.
-In the event there are more than 10 youths wanting to sell, the superintendent will pick who is eligible by placement order and then by randomly drawing classes Starting with 3rd place and then going to all 4th places, etc. Market ready birds can be a pen of three meat chickens or one meat turkey. - 3.
+First, we will ask exhibitors who intends to sell.
+In the event there are more than 10 youth wanting to sell, the superintendent will pick who is eligible by placement order and then by randomly drawing classes Starting with 3rd place and then going to all 4th places, etc. Market ready birds can be a pen of three meat chickens or one meat turkey. - 3.
 All birds that will be sold at the livestock sale will be processed and donated to a local shelter, unless otherwise specified by the buyer.
 The Poultry Superintendent will determine the current fair market value of poultry.
-A small sales commission and the cost of the sale photographs will also be deducted from the bid amount. - 4.
-All market birds will need to be delivered to the processor by members.
+A small sales commission and the cost of the sale photographs will also be deducted from the bid amount.